Howie Long: After football

 After his retirement from the NFL following the 1993 season, Long pursued an acting career, focused mainly on action films—including Firestorm, a 1998 feature in which he starred.
 He also appeared as a co-star in the suspense movie Broken Arrow, alongside star John Travolta.
 He played a minor role in the movie 3000 Miles to Graceland alongside Kevin Costner, Kurt Russell and Courteney Cox.
 In That Thing You Do!, Long appears as Mr. White's (Tom Hanks) "partner" Lloyd in the extended cut of the movie, released on DVD in 2007.
 Long's part was entirely cut from the theatrical release.

 Long also made numerous cameo appearances on TV shows and commercials.
 Long was a spokesman for Radio Shack, making commercials with actress Teri Hatcher.
 He has also been featured in many other national commercials and advertising campaigns including those of Coors Light, Nike, Campbell's Chunky Soup, Hanes, Frito Lay, Coca-Cola, Pepsi, Pizza Hut, Taco Bell, Nabisco, Kraft, the Bud Bowl campaign, Honda, and currently for Chevrolet.

 In March 1986, Long told Inside Sports: "When I'm finished playing, I'd like to stay in touch with football, through broadcasting.
 I'm qualified to give a certain perspective and I'm articulate enough to handle it."

 After his retirement, Long began as a studio analyst for the Fox Network's NFL coverage, where he often plays the "straight man" to the comic antics of co-host Terry Bradshaw, as well as writing a column for Foxsports.com.
 In addition, he hosts an annual award show on Fox, Howie Long's Tough Guys, which honors the NFL players whom he deems the toughest and gives "the toughest" a Chevrolet truck.
 Long won a Sports Emmy Award in 1996 as "Outstanding Sports Personality/Analyst".

 Long is also the author of Football for Dummies, a book to help average fans understand the basics of professional football; it is part of the For Dummies series by Wiley Publishing.
 He is an alumnus of, and volunteers his time for, the Boys and Girls Clubs of America.
-He was named Walter Camp Man of the Year in 2001 by the Walter Camp Foundation.
+He was named the 2000 Walter Camp Man of the Year by the Walter Camp Foundation.

 After his football career, Long became known for his use of a popular stock sound effect in the movie Broken Arrow.
 During his death scene, the sound effect is used, which became known as the Howie scream.